Cycles or loops in Swift: for in, while and repeat-while

 The result would be:

-As you can see, we simply added a conditional structure, as we explained in the previous video.
+As you can see, we simply incorporate a conditional structure, just as we explained in the previous video.

-Now, suppose we are interested in processing a list backwards, although this is a function of ranges, it is important to know that we can also do this kind of definition when we are creating a for in Swift:
+Now, suppose we are interested in processing a list backwards.
+Although this is a function of ranges, it is important to know that we can also make this kind of definition when we are creating a for in Swift:

 print("Val \(i)")